ricniew/ITM-TLS1.n-implementation/README.md

 1.2 General Approaches<a id='1.2'></a>
 ----------------------

-To get a picture about current agent connections (whether connected over "pipe" or "spipe") **or** to check agents after you have updated the agents to use SPIPE, you can use the following commands.
+    To get a picture about current agent connections (whether connected over "pipe" or "spipe") **or** to check it after you have updated the agents to use SPIPE, you can use the following commands.
 Go to a temporary folder and execute the commands below:

 - UNIX/Linux:
     ```